julien731/blog-jekyll/_work/themeavenue.md

 description: ThemeAvenue, originally a theme shop, pivoted towards product development.
 It has been the home of some very successful products
 ---

-ThemeAvenue, originally a theme shop, pivoted towards product development.
-It has been the home of some very successful products.
+<p class="intro">ThemeAvenue, originally a theme shop, pivoted towards product development.
+It has been the home of some very successful products.</p>

 ## TL;DR